ASU Lichen Herbarium

 Lichen Herbarium

-The ASU Lichen Herbarium (ASU) is among the ten largest collections of lichenized fungi in the US; it contains some 115,000 specimens.
-The collection has a particularly strong focus on the Greater Sonoran Desert Region [northwestern Mexico: Baja California, Baja California Sur, Sonora, western Chihuahua and northern Sinaloa; and southwestern USA, Arizona, southern California].
+The ASU Lichen Herbarium (ASU) is among the ten largest collections of lichenized fungi in the US; it contains some 125,000+ specimens (see our profile in the Consortium of Lichen Herbaria).
+The collection has a particularly strong focus on the Greater Sonoran Desert Region [40,000+ specimens are from this region, which includes northwestern Mexico: Baja California, Baja California Sur, Sonora, western Chihuahua and northern Sinaloa; and southwestern USA, Arizona, southern California].

 Lichens are comprised of a fungus species and one or more species of green or blue-green algae, forming a symbiotic partnership.
 Fungal hyphae form the outer shell of the lichen and most of its internal structure, with algal cells interspersed among the hyphae.
 The fungus provides protection for the algae (especially in harsh, dry environments), while the algal partner produces food from photosynthesis.
 Taxonomists have named over 18,000 species of lichens (based on the fungal partner), but there may be as many as 250,000 species worldwide.
 Lichens are important ecologically for fixing atmospheric nitrogen and binding soil.
 They are also valuable to humans as sources of food, dyes, and drugs and as sensitive bio-indicators of pollution.